IDEMSInternational/rapidpro-flow-toolkit/docs/surveys.md

 - `template_survey_wrapper`: Flow rendering all the questions.

 The user can overwrite these by defining a template of the same name in the content index, thereby using their own custom templates.
 There is no constraint on what `{type}` can be, therefore the user can also create their own question types.

+In the content index, a `create_survey` row can have `template_arguments`.
+If present, these are passed to the `template_survey_wrapper` template when creating a survey.
+Currently, it is not possible to pass template arguments to the `template_survey_question_wrapper` template.
+Because `template_survey_question_block_{type}` is used as a block within `template_survey_question_wrapper`, any context that is available in the latter (in particular, the instance of the SurveyQuestionModel) will also be available in the former.